alaaboubrima/Water-Stress-Detection/WaterStressBestModels/README.md

 # Water Stress Best Model

 ## Overview
-This folder contains the best-performing models for detecting water stress in plants.
-The primary model is based on the Inception V3 architecture with custom adjustments.
+This folder contains the best-performing models for detecting water stress in SugarBeet plant.
+The primary model is based on the Inception V3 architecture with custom adjustments (accuracy of 99.7% on a never seen dataset).
 Additionally, a YOLO model is used for detecting plants in images and videos.

 ## Models
 - **InceptionV3_Model**: Contains the trained Inception V3 model.